sirouk/libra-framework/docker/README.md

-# Libra Framework Local Testnet
+# Libra Framework Testnet in a Bottle

 This repository contains Docker configuration for running a local 3-node Libra testnet.
 The setup includes three validator nodes: Alice, Bob, and Carol.